tommyod/KDEpy/docs/source/examples.rst

 Minimal working example with options
 ------------------------------------

-This *minimal working example* shows how to compute a KDE in one line.
+This *minimal working example* shows how to compute a KDE in one line of code.

 .. plot::
    :include-source: